-The sole remaining creek in the area, the Coney Island Creek is a popular tourist destination because of the abandoned ships and ship parts that litter the waterway.
-Several years ago, the New York Times ran a lengthy story about the mysterious Yellow Submarine, an abandoned landmark that has jutted from the creek for as long as anyone can remember. "'That submarine is a landmark,' one fishermen, Gregory Whitaker, 52, said on a recent afternoon," the Times reported. "'Everybody knows it in this neighborhood.'"
+The sole remaining creek in the area, the Coney Island Creek, is mostly popular because of the abandoned ships and ship parts that litter the waterway.
+The New York Times ran a lengthy story about the creek’s mysterious yellow submarine, an abandoned landmark that has jutted from the creek for as long as anyone can remember.
+“That submarine is a landmark,” one fishermen, Gregory Whitaker, told the Times.
+“Everybody knows it in this neighborhood.”

-The Times reporter did a bit of digging and found that the submarine was started more than forty years ago by a local shipyard worker.
-Jerry Bianco wanted to build a submarine of his own, and built this vessel using salvaged metal.
-With it Bianco hoped to raise the Andrea Doria, an ocean liner that went down in the Atlantic way back in 1956 after colliding with another ship.
-The wreck is said to hold valuable artifacts and the bounty would belong, according to maritime law, to anybody who could seize them.
+The Times reporter did a bit of digging and found the submarine was started more than 40 years ago by a local shipyard worker.
+Jerry Bianco wanted to build a submarine of his own, and created the vessel using salvaged metal.
+With it, Bianco hoped to raise the SS Andrea Doria, an ocean liner that went down in the Atlantic back in 1956 after colliding with another ship.
+The wreck is said to hold valuable artifacts and the bounty would belong, according to maritime law, to anyone who could seize them.

-While Bianco wasn’t able to finish his project and eventually abandoned it in the Coney Island Creek, the submarine has found a second home as a perch and residence for birds and crabs in the region - just like other wrecks in the area - the ghosts of the Coney Island Creek.
-The others, though, were not all built by starry-eyed shipbuilders.
-Thanks to a canal that was dug to extend the creek and facilitate sea travel - the Gravesend Ship Canal - many ships motored through the area.
-Some, though, weren't able to make it back out.
+While Bianco wasn’t able to finish his project and eventually abandoned it in the Coney Island Creek, the submarine has found a second home as a perch and residence for birds and crabs in the region.

 - Citynoise: "The Ghost Ships of Coney Island Creek" (May 2009): http://citynoise.org/article/9329